ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ### More Complex Example: Decentralized Exchange (DEX)

-Now let's use the described notation to design contracts for a DEX dApp.
-It is simple enough for a post, but it also illustrates all the primitives of the graphical language we've introduced.
+Now let's use the described notation to design a FlowCard for a DEX dApp.
+It is simple enough for a post, but it also illustrates all the primitives of the Flowcard diagrams we've introduced.

+The scenario: <br>
 There are three participants (buyer, seller and DEX) of the DEX dApp and five different transaction types, which can be created by participants.
 The buyer wants to swap `ergAmt` ERGs for `tAmt` of `TID` tokens (of vice versa, who send the orders first doesn't matter).